skancoder/ASP.NETCore_REST_API_Auth_Identity_EF/README.md

-## CRUD with EntityFramework and Added services
+## CRUD with Inmemory store and Added services